lanl/bml/docs/index.md

 # Build Instructions

 The bml library is built with CMake.
 For convenience, we provide a shell script which goes through the necessary motions and builds the library, runs the tests, and installs it (in the `install` directory).

-Simply run:
+## For a quick installation

+We suggest to take a look at the `example_build.sh` script that sets the most important environmental variables needed by `build.sh` script.
+Change the Variables according to the compilers and architecture.
+The script can be run just by
+doing:

+    $ ./example_build.sh

+## For a more involved installation

+By running:

     $ ./build.sh install

-and the library will be built in the `build` directory and installed in the `install` directory.
+the library will be built in the `build` directory and installed in the `install` directory.
 In case you change any sources and simply want to rebuild the library, you don't have to run `build.sh` again, but rather

     $ make -C build